 • a current curriculum vitae

-• a dissertation prospectus with bibliography (not to exceed 15 pages without bibliography, 11 point sans serif font, 1.5 line spacing, no kerning, one-inch margins)
+• a dissertation prospectus with bibliography (In Word or pdf format only, not to exceed 15 pages without bibliography, 11 point sans serif font, 1.5 line spacing, no kerning, one-inch margins)

 • a letter of qualification from the DGS

 Cover letters should be addressed to the Graduate Dissertation Fellowship Committee and should express the applicant’s intent to apply for a fellowship.
 Applicants should also clearly communicate their project’s working title, their academic department, and their contact information (mailing address and email).

 The letter from the departmental Director of Graduate Studies should confirm successful completion of all pre-dissertation requirements, including acceptance of the dissertation prospectus.
 Applicants who have not completed their pre-dissertation requirements by the deadline may still apply, but they must produce this letter of qualification no later than the final day of the spring term in order to maintain eligibility.